-I design and produce jewellery of massive 925 sterling silver.
+I design and produce jewellery of solid 925 sterling silver.
 This kind of silver consists of 925 parts silver and 75 parts copper.
 All mechanisms and clasps I use are also made of sterling silver –everything is therefore nickel free.

 The sculptures and each piece of jewellery are made by hand in my studio in Mörlunda, Sweden.
 On this page you'll find some information about the techniques I use.
 You can thus gain an impression of the steps required until a piece of jewellery is finished.

 Instructions for a homemade silver bath and useful information about silver can be found at the bottom of this page.

 A model is created with modelling wax and provided with sprues.
 Then a heat-resistant fluid is poured over the model.